-These results shed light on an ancient debate about our sense of morality--do people rely more on emotion or reasoning?
+These results shed light on an ancient debate about our sense of morality.
+Do people rely more on emotion or reasoning?
 This research suggests that the answer is both: emotion drives our moral judgments especially during personal dilemmas, whereas impersonal situations typically involve more reasoning.
 This finding has at least three major implications.
-First, given that political divides are often driven by differences in moral views (e.g. American conservatives who view same-sex marriage as wrong versus liberals who view it as permissible), this research highlights that these differences are often driven by emotions that may not be responsive to reasoned argumentation presented by the other political party.
-In order to achieve less polarization and subsequently less turmoil in bipartisan governments, it may be that politicians need to specifically focus on nudging people’s deeply held feelings.
+First, given that political divides are often driven by differences in moral views (e.g., American conservatives who view same-sex marriage as wrong versus liberals who view it as permissible), this research highlights that these differences are often driven by emotions that may not be responsive to reasoned argumentation presented by the other political party (Weston, 2008).

 Second, these results provide an interesting explanation for the immoral behavior of certain abnormal populations such as psychopaths, who appear to be perfectly intelligent yet perform immoral acts such as murder.
-The results of this study suggests that these abnormal populations may have their reasoning intact, but may have no emotional response telling their brain that what they are doing is “wrong” when they are committing personal immoral actions.
+The results of this study suggests that these abnormal populations may have their reasoning intact, but may have no emotional response telling their brain that what they are doing is “wrong” when they are committing personal immoral actions (Bartels & Pizarro, 2011).
 If this is true, these populations may require therapy that focuses on training them to be more in touch with their feelings or fostering specific emotions toward certain immoral actions.

-Lastly, these results provide a framework for the developmental origins of our sense of morality.
-Historically, psychologists assumed that children learn morality through specific stages in which their reasoning ability developed in sequence.
-However, the results of this study suggest that our sense of morality is in large part learned through the development of our emotion which may develop much earlier than our ability to reason.
-This idea can change the strategy that parents and educators utilize to inculcate the accepted moral views of a culture.

 Legend

 Figure 1.
 Differences in brain activity in response to making judgments about personal, impersonal, or non-moral dilemmas.
 The left pane shows brain areas associated with emotion.
 Personal moral dilemmas evoked significantly greater activation in emotion areas of the brain compared to the other dilemma types.
 The right pane shows brain areas associated with reasoning processes.
 Impersonal and non-moral dilemmas evoked greater activation of these reasoning areas of the brain than did personal dilemmas.
+The Y-axis shows percentage change in MRI signal relative to baseline.

 References

+Bartels, D. M. & Pizarro, D. A. (2011).
+The mismeasure of morals: Antisocial personality traits predict utilitarian responses to moral dilemmas.
+Cognition, 121, 154-161.

 Greene, J. D., Sommerville, R. B., Nystrom, L. E., Darley, J. M., & Cohen, J. D. (2001).
 An fMRI investigation of emotional engagement in moral judgment.
 Science, 293(5537), 2105-2108.

+Weston, D. (2007).
+The political brain: The role of emotion in deciding the fate of nations.
+Perseus Books.